 On November 24, 2009, a shareholder derivative lawsuit was filed in the U.S. District Court for the Northern District of California against certain of the Company's current and former officers and directors.
 The Company is named as a nominal defendant.
 Three other shareholder derivative lawsuits were filed in the same court on November 30, 2009, December 1, 2009 and March 16, 2010.
 These actions have been consolidated.
 The amended consolidated complaint generally alleges that the defendants breached their fiduciary duties by misrepresenting and/or failing to disclose material information regarding the Company's business and financial performance, and that certain defendants also violated federal and California securities laws.
 The amended consolidated complaint seeks unspecified monetary damages and other relief.
-On August 31, 201 0, the Court granted defendants' motion to dismiss, with leave to amend.
+On August 31, 2010, the Court granted defendants' motion to dismiss, with leave to amend.
 On September 27, 2010, plaintiffs filed a notice of their intent not to file an amended complaint.
 On October 6, 2010, judgment was entered and the action dismissed.
-Plaintiffs filed a notice of appeal to the U.S. Court of Appeals for the Ninth Circuit on November 5, 2010.
+Plaintiffs filed a notice of appeal to the U.S. Court of Appeals for the Ninth Circuit on November 8, 2010.
+On March 15, 2011, the parties filed a joint motion to voluntarily dismiss the appeal without prejudice and to remand the action to the district court for consideration of the settlement.
+On March 16, 2011, the parties filed their Stipulation of Settlement and plaintiffs filed an unopposed motion for approval of the settlement.
+A hearing on final approval of the settlement was held on May 5, 2011.
+The court approved the settlement for a payment of \$0.8 million which will be fully covered by insurance, and entered final judgment on May 6, 2011.